simonedjb/visualization-la/README.md

 - `[MP-040]` It is possible to obtain accurate classification models to predict students’ drop out through the analysis of the students’ interaction.
 - `[MP-051]` Forum can be used as a predictor of students completing the course.
 - `[MP-079]` It is possible to obtain accurate classification models to predict students’ performance through the analysis of the students’ interaction.
+- `[MP-088]` There is a positive correlation between the number of questions students asked to the instructor and their final grade for both courses.
+- `[MP-102]` Comments can be used as a predictor of students performance.
 - `[MP-106]` Student groups that have more posts are more likely to complete the course.
+- `[MP-114]` Students with Negative Self-regulated have negative relation with academic performance.

 ## Requirements raised by instructors